 ESG & Sustainability, set up in order to monitor and coordinate the various issues relating to social and environmental responsibility, reports through the Chief Financial Officer to the Managing Director and CEO and Board of Directors.
-It collaborates with a network of Delegates within the various departments in Italy and abroad and with a network of Sustainability Managers.
+It collaborates with a network of Sustainability Managers.

 In 2020, the ESG Control Room was set up to support the Management Committee, with the aim of coordinating the numerous ESG initiatives already undertaken by the Divisions and Government Areas and consistently assessing new opportunities and transversal projects in the ESG area.
 At the same time, the Sustainability Managers were appointed who, reporting directly to the Area and Division managers, guarantee comprehensive and integrated supervision of ESG initiatives for the structure to which they belong and contribute to the Group's strategic proposition on these issues.

 The main ESG responsibilities of the Intesa Sanpaolo Bodies and Structures are specified below.

 The board of Directors, with the support of the Risk Committee, approves:

 - the annual Consolidated Non-financial Statement, monitoring the Group’s performance in sustainability, including in terms of combating climate change

 - the updates to the Code of Ethics as well as the strategic guidelines and policies on sustainability (ESG)